 Research Hypothesis

-There is no statistically significant difference of identifying cultural metriopathy between White, European Americans and Black, African American Descendants of US Chattel Slavery.
+Ha: There is no statistically significant difference of identifying cultural metriopathy between White, European Americans and Black, African American Descendants of US Chattel Slavery.

 Scope of the Research

 The scope of this research will examine empathy focused through self-restraint (no-rush to judgement), sacrifice, and re-negotiating a new normal defined as cultural metriopathy.
 This examination provides the ingredients to racial reconciliation that consist of: 1) Equity, 2) Justice, and 3) Repair.